 - Apps for Windows, Mac, Linux, iOS, Android, and Adobe Lightroom.

-- Dozens of features to make collaboration easy.
+- pCloud comes with dozens of features to make collaboration easy.

 - Offers 10 GB disk space for free.

-- Much cheaper than most cloud storage services.
+- Much cheaper than most file storage and document cloud storage services.

 The free plan offers 10 GB storage space.
 Their premium plans start at $3.99 per month.
 It offers 500 GB storage and allows 500 GB of data transfer bandwidth for sharing.
 Unlike most other cloud storage providers, pCloud also offers a lifetime plan for just $175.
 It's a one-time cost and you get 500 GB for your whole lifetime.

 Why pCloud is a good alternative to Dropbox:

 pCloud.com is one of the best options if you are looking for a cloud service to backup all your files.
 It is much cheaper and more secure than Dropbox and simple to use.

 3. Google Drive (best free Dropbox alternative)

 - Best free alternative to Dropbox

-- Free plan and premium plans from $1.99 per month
+- Free and premium plans from $1.99 per month

 - Website: https://www.google.com/drive/